 |Idle Energy Rate||1,464 watts||1,920 watts||2,500 watts|

 |Lifetime Energy Cost Savings||$1,820||$800||======|

 |a More-efficient products may have been introduced to the market since this table was published.|

 An efficient product is cost-effective when the discounted savings (from avoided energy costs over the life of the product) exceed the additional up-front cost (if any) compared to a less efficient option.
-ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that Federal purchasers can assume that ENERGY STAR–qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
-However, users wishing to determine cost-effectiveness for their application may do so using the Commercial Kitchen Equipment Savings Calculator on the ENERGY STAR website.
+ENERGY STAR and FEMP consider up-front costs and lifetime energy savings when setting required efficiency levels so that federal purchasers can assume that ENERGY STAR–qualified and products meeting FEMP-designated efficiency requirements are life cycle cost-effective.
+However, users wishing to determine cost-effectiveness for their application may do so using ENERGY STAR's Commercial Kitchen Equipment Savings Calculator.

 Complying with Contracting Requirements

 These requirements apply to all forms of procurement, including construction guide specifications and project specifications; renovation, repair, maintenance, and energy service contracts; lease agreements; acquisitions made using purchase cards; and solicitations for offers.
 Energy efficiency requirements should be included in both the evaluation criteria of solicitations and the evaluations of solicitation responses.